 - Fundraising seed money for projects to be completed and funded subsequently.

-- Projects with an estimated incentive over $200,000 will require a formal contract with the Efficiency Maine Trust.
-Click here for detail on these larger projects.
+- Projects of all sizes will require a formal contract with the Efficiency Maine Trust.

 - Efficiency Maine will consider new applications until the available program funding is exhausted.

-- Review the Electric Project Application Cover Sheet.
+- Review the Distributed Generation Project Application Cover Sheet.

 Efficiency Maine offers free scoping audits to eligible businesses that have the potential to develop a qualifying project under the Custom Program.
 These scoping audits provide businesses with the opportunity to get a professional consultation on their facility’s specific energy use and identify cost-effective energy efficiency projects that will reduce operating expenses.
 Click here to find out if you’re eligible for a scoping audit.